-Let's say that you have N bodies, and therefore you have $\frac{1}{2}N(N-1)$ interactions (every particle interacts with all of the others, but you don't need to calculate both $A \rightarrow B$ and $B \rightarrow A$).

-Do you need a master?

-Well, can each processor determine on its own either (a) which of the bodies to process, or (b) which of the interactions?

-If the answer is yes, then you don't need a master.
+- Let's say that you have N bodies, and therefore you have $\frac{1}{2}N(N-1)$ interactions (every particle interacts with all of the others, but you don't need to calculate both A \rightarrow B and B \rightarrow A). - Do you need a server? - Well, can each processor determine, on its own, either(a) which of the bodies to process, or (b) which of the interactions to process? - If the answer is yes, then you don't need a server.